 Figure 57.
-Global Block Unlock Instruction
+Global Block Unlock Instruction for SPI Mode

-8.2.37 Enable Reset (66h) and Reset Device (99h)
+8.2.39 Enable Reset (66h) and Reset Device (99h)

-Because of the small package and the limitation on the number of pins, the W25Q32JW provide a software Reset instruction instead of a dedicated RESET pin.
-Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0), Read Command Bypass Mode bit setting (M7-M0).
+Because of the small package and the limitation on the number of pins, the W25Q64JW provide a software Reset instruction instead of a dedicated RESET pin.
+Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0).

-"Enable Reset (66h)" and "Reset (99h)" instructions can be issued in SPI.
+"Enable Reset (66h)" and "Reset (99h)" instructions can be issued in SPI mode.
 To avoid accidental reset, both instructions must be issued in sequence.
 Any other commands other than "Reset (99h)" after the "Enable Reset (66h)" command will disable the "Reset Enable" state.
 A new sequence of "Enable Reset (66h)" and "Reset (99h)" is needed to reset the device.
 Once the Reset command is accepted by the device, the device will take approximately tRST=30us to reset.
 During this period, no command will be accepted.